VuStrong/Vicourses/README.md

    ```
 Username and password for both MySQL and MongoDB are root:123456.

-To run the frontend, navigate to the frontend project you want to run in the **frontend/** directory and run the `Dockerfile` or run it manually
+To run the frontend, navigate to the frontend project you want to run in the **frontend/** directory and follow the instructions to run it.